checkerschaf/sherlock-deno/README.md

   <br>
 </p>

+Sherlock-Deno lets you quickly scan hundreds of websites for an username. 🕵️

-Sherlock-Deno is an improved remake of the original [project-sherlock](https://github.com/sherlock-project/sherlock) by [sdushantha](https://github.com/sdushantha).
+This is an improved remake of the original [project-sherlock](https://github.com/sherlock-project/sherlock) by [sdushantha](https://github.com/sdushantha).

-#### Why use Sherlock-Deno?
+#### 🕵️ Why Sherlock-Deno?

 - Super fast
 - Extremely lightweight